Skip to main content

 In 2001 the Greenland kayak forum was launched, and in 2002 Qajaq USA was incorporated as a non-profit organization and began accepting its first members later that spring.

-Qajaq USA Staff, Board Members and Teams
+Qajaq USA Board Members and Committees

 Get to know the team behind Qajaq USA.
 Please contact us and let us know your ideas.